openzipkin/zipkin/zipkin-storage/mysql-v1/README.md

-# storage-mysql
+# storage-mysql-v1

-This MySQL storage component includes a blocking `SpanStore` and span consumer function.
+This MySQL (Legacy) storage component includes a blocking `SpanStore` and span consumer function.
 `SpanStore.getDependencies()` aggregates dependency links on-demand.

 The implementation uses JOOQ to generate MySQL SQL commands.
 It is only tested on MySQL 5.6-5.7.